 It is one of the earliest models derived by software engineers but is rarely used today.
 One of the major uses of this model is in projects that don’t have changing requirements and require extensive documentation.

 The V-shaped is similar to the waterfall model in many ways.
 However, one significant change in how the testing of software components is planned.

-Furthermore, the project does not follow a downward trend towards completion.
+The project does not follow a downward trend towards completion.
 Instead, the process turns upwards after the development phase and testers use the test plans created earlier to evaluate specific components of the product.
-The shift starting from the development phase allows forming a typical V shape.
+The shift starting from the development phase allows forming a typical V-shape.

 Iterative and Incremental Model